BOXERRMD/Py-cord_Views/README.md

 # Py-cord_Views
  Views for py-cord library

+DO NOT USE **MULTIBOT** CLASS FOR COMMERCIAL PURPOSES!
+BOTS ARE NOT SEPARATED FROM EACH OTHER WHEN THEY ARE IN THE SAME PROCESS.
+EACH BOT CAN ACCESS INFORMATION FROM OTHER BOTS CONTAINED IN THE SAME PROCESS.

 # Paginator
 The paginator instance is used to create a view acting as a “book”, with pages that can be turned using buttons.
 ## `Paginator`